invariantlabs-ai/docs/docs/guardrails/regex-filters.md

   },
   {
     "role": "assistant",
-    "content": "I dont' know what you are talking about" }
+    "content": "I don't know what you are talking about" }
 ]
 ```